hhetland/docs/content/get-started/token.md

 To create a keystore you first need a Enterprise Certificate.
 The Enterprise Certificate can be ordered from [Commfides](https://www.commfides.com/commfides-virksomhetssertifikat/) or [Buypass](https://www.buypass.no/produkter/virksomhetssertifikat-esegl)

+For development, you need a "test certificate" (https://www.buypass.no/produkter/virksomhetssertifikat-esegl/virksomhetssertifikat-for-norge)

 Once you have a valid Enterprise Certificate you need to add it to a Keystore file to be able to use it programatically.
 We use [Keystore Explorer](https://keystore-explorer.org/)

 1. Start the Keystore Explorer application and open your Enterprise Certificate.
 After opening you will be prompted for the certificates password